gskcheminformatics/vEXP_ChEMBL/README.md

 James A. Lumley, David Fallon, Ryan Whatling
 _Paper submitted for publication_

 This repository contains the publically available ChEMBL datasets along with RDKit + sklearn notebooks and scripts to reproduce the vEXP ChEMBL models.
+A summary of the models with their dataset statistics and model performance metrics is found in the [models folder README file](./models/README.md).

 ## Installation